jaespei/komponents/samples/teastore/README.md

  > Jóakim von Kistowski and Simon Eismann and Norbert Schmitt and André Bauer and Johannes Grohmann and Samuel Kounev.
 TeaStore: A Micro-Service Reference Application for Benchmarking, Modeling and Resource Management Research.
 Proceedings of the 26th IEEE International Symposium on the Modelling, Analysis, and Simulation of Computer and Telecommunication Systems.
 2018.

-There is an implementation of this application available in the Github repository:
+There is an implementation of this application available in the GitHub repository:

 > [https://github.com/DescartesResearch/TeaStore](https://github.com/DescartesResearch/TeaStore)